luispabon/maximus-gnome-shell/Readme.md

-# maximus GNOME Shell Extension
+# Maximus GNOME Shell Extension

-Description of what the extension does.
+The Maximus GNOME Shell Extension attempts to emulate the [Maximus](https://launchpad.net/maximus) package for the Ubuntu Netbook Remix.

-Screenshot of the extension.
+That is, it removes decoration (i.e. the title bar) from maximised windows, saving vertical real estate.
+For example, Google Chrome does this by default.

 Written 2012 by mathematical.coffee [mathematical.coffee@gmail.com](mailto:mathematical.coffee@gmail.com?subject=maximus%20question).
 Project webpage: [at  bitbucket](https://bitbucket.org/mathematicalcoffee/maximus-gnome-shell-extension).